 39. Control of access to flight crew compartment.

-An aircraft operator engaged in commercial air transport shall—
+An aircraft operator engaged in commercial air transport shall protect the flight crew compartment from unauthorised access during flight by implementing the following measures.—

-(a) where a passenger-carrying aircrafts of a maximum certificated take-off mass in excess of 45 500 kg or with a passenger seating capacity greater than 60 ensure that the aircraft is equipped with an approved flight crew compartment door designed to resist penetration by small arms fire and grenade shrapnel shall be able to resist forcible intrusions by unauthorized persons and the door shall be capable of being locked and unlocked from either pilot’s station;
+(a) where a passenger-carrying aircraft of a maximum certificated take-off mass in excess of 45 500 kg or with a passenger seating capacity greater than 60 ensure that the aircraft is equipped with an approved flight crew compartment door designed to resist penetration by small arms fire and grenade shrapnel shall be able to resist forcible intrusions by unauthorized persons and the door shall be capable of being locked and unlocked from either pilot’s station;

 (b) where an aircraft is equipped with a flight crew compartment door, ensure that the door is capable of being locked and means by which cabin crew can discreetly notify the flight crew in the event of suspicious activity are provided or security breaches in the cabin;